RadicallyOpen/RadicallyOpen/training/introduction.markdown

 ### Course Objectives

 - Overview of treatment structure
-- Recognise a new biosocial theory for OC and new RODBT treatment strategies designed to enhance willingness for self- inquiry and flexible responding
+- Recognise a new biosocial theory for OC and new RO DBT treatment strategies designed to enhance willingness for self- inquiry and flexible responding
 - Identify new skills designed to enhance intimate relationships and vulnerable expression of emotion, learn from critical feedback, and enhance loving- kindness-forgiveness.
 - Identify a novel treatment mechanism positing open expression = trust = social connectedness and examples of strategies designed to improve pro-social cooperative signalling via activation of the parasympathetic nervous system’s social-safety system.